Volume VI, Issue 2, 2012

 Abstract

-Plague epidemics and demography, Romanians, 18th 19th centuries, Nordic and Russian travelers
+Keywords: plague epidemics and demography, Romanians, 18th – 19th centuries, Nordic and Russian travelers

 Abstract